 3. Network Connectivity: Fiber, cellular and Wi-Fi networks will provide full coverage, powering the living lab.
 [Active March 2017]

 4. Public Wi-Fi will be available in the West End living lab.
-[Launch January 2018]
+[Launch Spring 2018]

 6. Smart Water: Advanced Metering Infrastructure will monitor usage, leak detection, water loss and other elements.
 This infrastructure allows for remote readings via wireless, as opposed to manual 'meter checks'.
-[Launch January 2018]
+[Installed January 2018]

-7. Smart Irrigation: Intelligent irrigation monitoring will be installed in a downtown park that measures and manages water usage, watering schedule and determines the amount of water necessary to care for the specific vegetation present at the site.
-[Launch January 2018]
+7. Smart Irrigation: Intelligent irrigation monitoring will be installed in Dealey Plaza that measures and manages water usage, watering schedule and determines the amount of water necessary to care for the specific vegetation present at the site.
+[Installed January 2018]

 8. Open Source Platform: A open source software platform will aggregate data and provide opportunities for citizens, entrepreneurs and organizations to build smart city applications on top of the platform.
 [Estimated launch of Spring 2018]